jrnl-org/jrnl/README.md

 ### Export to files

+You can specify the output file of your exported journal using the `-o` argument:

-    jrnl --export md -o journal
+    jrnl --export md -o journal.md

 The above command will generate a file named `journal.md`.
-The extension will be generated on the type of export option.
-This way a json export will generate a `.json` file and a plain text export will generate a `.txt` file.

-In case you wish to export to multiple files, you can use a glob-able filename.
+If the `-o` argument is a directory, jrnl will export each entry into an individual file:

-    jrnl --export markdown -o %C-%m-%d_slug
+    jrnl --export json -o my_entries/

-It also works with `json` and `text` export types.
+The contents of `my_entries/` will then look like this:

+    my_entries/
+    |- 2013_06_03_a-beautiful-day.json
+    |- 2013_06_07_dinner-with-gabriel.json
+    |- ...

 Encryption
 ----------